-VeriSign reported second-quarter 2014 results with earnings and
+VeriSign reported strong third-quarter 2014 results with both

-intellectual properties will boost revenues and profitability in
+services and investments in intellectual properties will boost

-the long run.
-Additionally, VeriSign has significant growth
+results over the long run.
+Additionally, VeriSign has significant

-headwinds in the near term.
-Moreover, significant competition in
+primary headwinds in the near term.
+Moreover, intensifying

-names like Google in the market is a headwind.
-Thus, we maintain
+competition in the NIA segment is a major concern.
+Thus, we

-our Neutral recommendation and set a price target of $57.00.
+maintain our Neutral recommendation and set a price target of

 Based in Reston, CA, VeriSign Inc. (VRSN) provides Internet